sulu/SuluArticleBundle/Resources/doc/content-types.md

 ### Returns

-The content-type returns a list of `ArticleViewDocumentInterface` instances.
+The content-type returns a list of `ArticleResourceItem` instances.

 ## Teaser-Selection